ash-project/ash/documentation/how_to/upgrade.md

 If you use `Ash.Flow`, include `{:ash_flow, "~> 0.1.0"}` in your application.

+### Ash.Api is now Ash.Domain

+The previous name was often confusing as this is an overloaded term for many.
+To that end, `Ash.Api` has been renamed to `Ash.Domain`, which better fits our usage and concepts.

+#### What you'll need to change

+To make this change you will need to do two things:

+1. replace `Ash.Api` with `Ash.Domain` in your application
+2. replace places where an `:api` option is passed to a function with the `:domain` option.
+For example, `AshPhoenix.Form.for_create(..., api: MyApp.SomeApi)` should now be `AshPhoenix.Form.for_create(..., domain: MyApp.SomeDomain)`

 ### DSL Changes

 - `code_interface.define_for` is now `code_interface.domain`.
 Additionally, it is set automatically if the `domain` option is specified on `use Ash.Resource`.